 Illustration of relations concerning the project.
 Drawing by Ute Reeh

-Download PDF “Brandenburgs Alhambra” (8 pages, 3 MB) containing information about the project, aspects of sustainability, nature preservation, regional embedding, as well as technological and process innovation
+Download PDF “Brandenburgs Alhambra” (English, 8 pages, 2,6 MB) containing information about the project, aspects of sustainability, nature preservation, regional embedding, as well as technological and process innovation